© ebm-papst

 Drive design in accordance with EN 60335-2-40

 Using ATEX-approved fan motors is always possible but they are often oversized and expensive.
 Motor and fan specialist ebm-papst therefore offers an alternative specially designed for use in air-to-water heat pumps.
-For fan drives in sizes 55, 74 and 84, the electronics circuits have been modified to comply with EN 60335-2-40 for heat pumps with flammable refrigerants, i.e. the maximum surface temperature must be at least 100 kelvin below the ignition temperature of the refrigerant used in the event of a fault.
+For selected fan drives in sizes 55, 74 and 84, the electronics circuits have been modified to comply with EN 60335-2-40 for heat pumps with flammable refrigerants, i.e. the maximum surface temperature must be at least 100 kelvin below the ignition temperature of the refrigerant used in the event of a fault.

 Propane, which is very well suited to new buildings and building renovations due to its good heat transfer capacity and its low GWP value, has an ignition temperature of 470 °C. The electronic assemblies, which have been tested and certified accordingly, ensure that their maximum surface temperature always remains below 370 °C, even if a fault occurs, and as a result they do not become an ignition source.